-Compliance With The "Timely Notice" Provisions Of The Crime Awareness And Campus Security Act Of 1990
+Compliance With The "Timely Warning" Provisions Of The Crime Awareness And Campus Security Act Of 1990

-Since September 1, 1991 all institutions of higher learning have been required to comply with the "Timely Notice" provisions of this federal law, herein referred to as the Act.
+Since September 1, 1991 all institutions of higher learning have been required to comply with the "Timely Warning" provisions of this federal law, herein referred to as the Act.

 - Designated Residence Life officials or staff.

 - Campus Police website.

 The duty to provide 'timely reports' is applied only to occurrences of the six crimes which are required to be disclosed in the Annual Report, and then only in circumstances where they are 'considered to be a threat to other students and employees.'
 The critical factor here, once again, is that the institution has knowledge of the incidents.